cbhutad/Python_Crash_Course/Chapter4/Notes.md

 ##### Tuples

 This are called as immutable list.
 An tuple is list of elements which is ordered but the individual elements in the list cannot be modified.
-Only we can change the reference of the variable.
+Only we can change the reference of the tuple variable.

 - Tuple are declared with paranthesis instead of square brackets.
 - If we try to modify an element from the tuple we get a TypeError.